DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

 | Kamino | 141 |
 | Total | 456 |

-The statement that Kamino supplied fewer than half of flashloan-assisted liquidations is count-based: 141 of 456 records, or approximately 31%.

 ### Snapshot totals

 | Measure | Estimated USD value |